-Dr Jane Parry is an Associate Professor of Work and Employment and Director of the Centre for Research on Work and Organisations in Southampton Business School.
+Dr Jane Parry is an Associate Professor of Work and Employment.
+She is Chair of the Business and Law Research Ethics Sub-Committee, and Co-Chair of the Faculty of Social Sciences Research Ethics Committee.
 Her applied research looks at how employment, careers and work organisation are changing, and how HRM and policy spheres can respond.
 Jane recently sat on the BEIS working group on The Future of Work, and in 2021 was the highest-ranking academic in HR Magazine’s influential thinkers list.
 A former parliamentary academic fellow for the Parliamentary Office on Science and Technology, Jane undertook research there looking at skills development in policy careers.
 She leads the cross-institutional UKRI/ESRC-funded project Work After Lockdown, and is currently researching young people and voluntarism during the pandemic with Prof Peter Rodgers.

 - Changing workplaces and occupations